AyKinG10/PostTest/README.md

 php artisan optimize
 ```
 ### Migrate
-- firstly write yout database config in .env, then write this command
+- firstly write your database config in .env, then write this command
 ```bash
 php artisan migrate
 ```